vitali-karmanov/aspnet-core-seo-template/README.md

-# ASP.NET Core MVC SEO Friendly Template
+# ASP.NET Core SEO Template

 ## Features

-* .NET Core 3.1
+* .NET Core MVC 3.1
 * Bootstrap 4.5.0
 * Use of dashes in URLs to seperate words (eg: https://aspnetcoreseotemplate.com/products/product-example)
 * Redirect 301 for all URLs that contain uppercase to lowercase (eg: /Products/Product-EXAMPLE to /products/product-example)